Normans: Norman law

 The customary law of Normandy was developed between the 10th and 13th centuries and survives today through the legal systems of Jersey and Guernsey in the Channel Islands.
 Norman customary law was transcribed in two customaries in Latin by two judges for use by them and their colleagues: These are the Très ancien coutumier (Very ancient customary), authored between 1200 and 1245; and the Grand coutumier de Normandie (Great customary of Normandy, originally Summa de legibus Normanniae in curia laïcali), authored between 1235 and 1245.

+Norman law during the ducal period, between 1000 and 1144, blended local Frankish traditions, Carolingian legal structures, and Viking influences.
+This unique combination created a legal system distinct from both its Norse and Frankish predecessors.
+The Norse customs that were adopted emphasized community-based dispute resolution, honor, and reparation.
+The Carolingian legal principles that the Normans utilized were the written codes, administrative structure, and practices such as the use of oaths and ordeals.
+Lastly, the Normans wanted to preserve some of the existing customary practices in Normandy, particularly in rural areas, such as land ownership and inheritance, governance through local assemblies, and customary taxation and resource management.

+In England, the Normans replaced the Anglo-Saxon landholding customs with a feudal system.
+Under this system, all land was held by the king, who granted it to nobles in exchange for military service and other obligations.
+The nobles, in turn, granted portions of their land to vassals, land holders for the king, which created a hierarchal structure of land tenure.
+The Domesday Book, written in 1086 formalized land ownership and feudal obligations in England, creating a legal framework form resolving disputes over property.

+Legal obligations under this feudal system included required military service to the land's respective lords.
+Failure to meet these duties often resulted in forfeiture of land or other penalties.
+The disputes over land and feudal obligations were resolved in feudal courts.
+These courts operated at various levels: local, manorial, or baronial - and reinforced the feudal hierarchy by emphasizing the lord's role as the arbiter of justice within his domain.

 Architecture

 Norman architecture typically stands out as a new stage in the architectural history of the regions they subdued.
 They spread a unique Romanesque idiom to England, Italy and Ireland, and the encastellation of these regions with keeps in their north French style fundamentally altered the military landscape.
 Their style was characterised by rounded arches, particularly over windows and doorways, and massive proportions.

 In England, the period of Norman architecture immediately succeeds that of the Anglo-Saxon and precedes the Early Gothic.
-In southern Italy, the Normans incorporated elements of Islamic, Lombard, and Byzantine building techniques into their own, initiating a unique style known as Norman-Arab architecture within the Kingdom of Sicily.
+In southern Italy, the Normans incorporated elements of Islamic, Lombard, and Byzantine building techniques into their own, initiating a unique romanesque style known as Norman-Arab architecture within the Kingdom of Sicily and precedes the Early Gothic.